 Music continues to enjoy a high profile in the school, playing a central role in all aspects of the curriculum.
-In Key Stage 2, the pupils are given the opportunity to take music instrumental lessons on violin, guitar, and keyboard.
-In the classroom, curriculum music is celebrated, and year group takes part in at least one musical/dramatic production in the course of a school year.
+In Key Stage 2, the pupils are given the opportunity to have peripatetic instrumental lessons.
+In the classroom, curriculum music is celebrated, and every year group takes part in at least one musical/dramatic production over the course of a school year.